Project Description

 Download Trail Guide Descargar la Guía de Senderos en Español

-Muddy Run
+Muddy Run Preserve

 The property provides wildlife habitat, watershed protection, flood control, groundwater recharge, proximity to other preserved properties, and recreational opportunities.

-Lockatong Recreation Area
+Lockatong Creek Recreation Area

 Hunterdon Land Trust purchased the property in 2014 from Chester Podpora, who had spent the past 40 years enjoying the symphony of nature heard from the land.

-Efforts to protect this property, and others like it, also serve to forward the goals of the National Park Service’s Lower Delaware Wild & Scenic Program which aims to protect the remarkable natural, historic, and recreational resources that earned this stretch of the river the Wild and Scenic designation.
+Efforts to protect this property, and others like it, also serve to forward the goals of the National Park Service’s Lower Delaware Wild & Scenic Program, which aims to protect the remarkable natural, historic, and recreational resources that earned this stretch of the river the Wild and Scenic designation.